kathryncodesthings/sql-resource-allocation-analysis/README.md

 - Data validation queries

 ## Notes
 Queries are written in PostgreSQL-style SQL and are intended for illustrative  purposes.
-Sample CSV data is provided to demonstrate expected table structure and relationships.
+Dummy CSV data is provided to demonstrate expected table structure and relationships.